 Associate Degree in Law: Program Overview

-Lawyers are required to complete a 4-year baccalaureate degree as well as a 3-year law school program before they can qualify to gain licensure and practice law.
+Lawyers must complete a 4-year baccalaureate degree as well as a 3-year law school program before they can qualify to gain licensure and practice law.
 Associate's degrees are not applicable to the profession.
 However, paralegals and legal assistants can complete 2-year degree programs, such as an Associate of Arts in Legal Studies.
 Read on to learn about these programs, including common courses, certification options and the employment outlook.

 Those students enrolled in a degree program in law must study the basic concepts of U.S. law, civil litigation and legal procedures.
 They are also required to learn how to prepare basic legal documents, write legal correspondence, organize legal assignments, demonstrate knowledge of legal ethics and use correct legal terminology.

 A high school diploma is an absolute prerequisite to gaining admittance into an associate's degree program in legal studies.
 Applicants should also be strong writers and should have a keen interest in research and a strong attention to detail.

 Associate's degree programs in legal studies include courses that provide an introduction to law and legal theory as well as courses that provide specific instruction and training in legal writing and procedures.
 Examples include: